 Watts and Kilowatts

 The power generation capacity of a PV panel is rated in watts, just as a light bulb’s power usage is rated.
-A typical PV panel has a power capacity of approximately 300 watts.
+A typical PV panel has a power capacity range of 260-360 watts.
 When many panels are linked together to form an array, the power capacity is often referred to in units of kilowatts (kW) or 1,000 watts.